 1. Autonomic Nervous System (ANS) - This part of the nervous system controls the bodily functions we don't think about, like our heart beat, breathing, digestion, etc. Think of it like your "automatic" nervous system.

 2. Motor Nervous System - This is voluntary and involuntary control of muscles and movement.

 3. Sensory Nervous System - You have seven senses .
 The five that most people are familiar with are; sight, hearing, touch, taste, and feel.
 The two that most often get overlooked are vestibular and proprioception.

 The primary five senses Sensory Nervous System is the only part of our nervous system that we are constantly aware of!

 Neurological Testing Measures the Body's Ability to Adapt

 Your ability to adapt directly correlates to the degree and ease of your central neural function.
 In only a few minutes, an overview of your neural functional, postural and regulatory status can be measured and graphed.
 These essential images and scores confirm, to you and the the doctor, how vertebral subluxations are involved so that an objective care plan can be prepared and progress can be tracked at all stages.

 When subluxations are identified and adjusted, the adaptive response is awakened and the intelligence of the body begins to reorganize itself towards a more efficient and creative state.
-Using reliable and validated instruments to track this amazing awakening helps us help you to reach your true potential.
+Using reliable and validated instruments such as neurological testing to track this allows us to help you to reach your true potential.